istio/istio.io/_docs/reference/writing-config.md

 type: markdown
 ---

-{% capture overview %}
 This document describes how to write configuration that conforms to Istio's schemas.
 All configuration schemas in Istio are defined as [protobuf messages](https://developers.google.com/protocol-buffers/docs/proto3).
 When in doubt, search for the protos.
-{% endcapture %}

-{% capture body %}

 ## Translating to YAML
 There is no canonical mapping between protobufs and YAML; instead [protobuf defines a canonical mapping to JSON](https://developers.google.com/protocol-buffers/docs/proto3#json), and [YAML defines a canonical mapping to JSON](http://yaml.org/spec/1.2/spec.html#id2759572).
 To ingest YAML as a proto we convert it to JSON then to  protobuf.